 Arabic Coffee is more than water and beans.
-Coffee is a vessel, a Bedouin way to communicate.
+Coffee is a vessel, a Bedouin way to communicate and one of the interesting facts about Jordan that those who visit this hospitable country will come to realize.
 There is much to be learned when visiting a Bedouin for coffee.
 A tradition started in years past, as it made its way from Yemen through the trade route of the Middle East.

 The Bedouin’s coffee is ground and boiled, then placed on the fire’s coals to keep hot.

 When serving guests, the host will use three cups.
 He will fill the first cup for himself.
 This serves two purposes.
 First, it indicates to the guests that there is nothing harmful in the coffee.
 Second, and perhaps most important, the temperature of the coffee can be checked.

 One of the critical things about the coffee is that it must be hot.
 The host’s reputation depends on hot coffee.
 A guest commenting that the coffee is cold is considered an insult.
 It will not be long until it is known that the host dared to serve coffee that was not hot.

 The host will pour the second cup to the eldest male, who is generally seated to the right of the host.

 The third cup will be for next guest seated in the circle, and the rest will wait for their turn.